 - Analytical skills

 You will work with different clients with different health issues and temperament.
-Some may come to you with injuries; others may blame you for not losing weight and the list is never ending.
-Since, each person will be different you will have to mould your exercise routines and interpersonal skills accordingly.
+Some may come to you with injuries; others may blame you for not losing weight and the list is never-ending.
+Since each person will be different you will have to mold your exercise routines and interpersonal skills accordingly.